Fu@K I Love U: Story

 With J not speaking to Douglas following a fight and the death of their grandmother, Douglas with family in tow goes to J's house.
 Douglas asks Angie if she has seen his brother, she says no. However Douglas knows Angie and J have been seeing each other because Douglas has been having J followed by a private investigator who took photos of the two.
-This leads him to believe there maybe an affair happening between his brother and wife.
+This leads him to believe there may be an affair happening between his brother and wife.
 Once at J's house the brothers fight leaving more hurt feelings and misunderstandings.
 Douglas and Angie are also introduced to Tiffany, J's friend with benefits.
 Beautiful, sexy, carefree and adorably politically incorrect Tiffany finds and forces her way into the Winston family's lives and hearts.
 Once outside the family's lives are jeopardized by a drive-by shooting assuming aimed after J. Douglas demands answers from J about any crazy behavior or actions that would be the cause of this.

 Following the drive-by Angie calls her college friend for medical assistance, Amanda Jain, a beautiful Lesbian Muslim Pakistani MD who is falling for an equally beautiful but dark, tortured, and mysterious Dominican woman, party DJ Elle.
 Amanda wants to get to know Elle, have a more meaningful relationship.
 Elle, not wanting to have an emotional connection but is very much drawn to Amanda, finds herself being more open than she'd prefer.
 This relationship scale tips in ether direction to the fortune or misfortune of the other.

 J believing he knows who's after him comes to Douglas.
 J tells a story on having a sexual encounter with his drug dealer's girlfriend.
 The brothers for to question, Junebug, 30s, black, muscular, and intimidating, at his home in Inglewood.
 Once their Junebug informs them that he had no involvement but since J is his “best client” he'll find out who did.
 While on that J finds out that Junebug is a single father of a college freshmen, Reggie.
 Reggie doesn't know his father has been dealing drugs, guns, and prostitution to fund his college education.
 But Junebug doesn't know his son is a homosexual.
 Once both secrets are revealed, the struggle to understand and forgive is a more than difficult road.